 The South African Coloured People’s Organisation (SACPO) was formed in 1953 at a Coloured People's Convention in Cape Town.
 The organisation aimed to unite Coloureds against the efforts to remove them from the common voters roll.
 The SACPO also collaborated with the African National Congress (ANC) in its campaign against Apartheid.
-Alex la Guma and Reggie September were two of the SACPO’s founding members, and served as President and Secretary respectively.
+James la Guma and Reggie September were two of the SACPO’s founding members, and served as President and Secretary respectively.

 Successive South African Governments subjected Coloureds to repressive policies.
 This sort of treatment began shortly after the founding of the Cape of Good Hope and it was repeated in other parts of South Africa as well.